 I attended an interview day and met the lecturers and knew it’s what I wanted to study - I could see the potential to mould my career in media from what I would learn on the course.

-I’m from Folkestone and Kent originally and I didn’t want to move away because I love Kent too much.
-I also wanted to be practical, not wanting to spend my first year in debt whilst I worked out if university was for me.
+I’m from Folkestone and Kent originally, and I didn’t want to move away because I love Kent too much.
+I also wanted to be practical, not wanting to spend my first year in debt while I worked out if university was for me.
 Studying at Christ Church meant I could go home to the seaside whenever I fancied, which was so freeing to me.

 I’m now the Content Marketing Lead at Sleeping Giant Media - a search and social media marketing agency in Folkestone.
 I lead in the content marketing that markets the agency itself, as well as its sister companies like Giant Campus.